The Dark Path (McIntee novel)

 The Dark Path is an original novel written by David A. McIntee and based on the long-running British science fiction television series Doctor Who.
-The novel features the Second Doctor, Jamie, Victoria and the Master (who is using the name 'Koschei' here), looking at the events that led to the Master's descent and subsequent transformation into villainy.
+It features the Second Doctor, Jamie, Victoria and the Master (who is using the name 'Koschei' here), looking at the events that led to the Master's descent and subsequent transformation into villainy.

 Plot

 "He's one of my own people, Victoria, and he's hunting me."

 The Darkheart is a faded neutron star surrounded by dead worlds.
 Except one: the last enclave of the Earth Empire, and as the rest of the galaxy enjoys the fruits of the fledgling Federation, these isolated Imperials hide a horrifying secret.

 The TARDIS crew arrive to find that the Federation has come to reintegrate this lost colony.
 But all is not well in the Federation camp: allegiances shift, the fierce Veltrochni have vengeful plans of their own, and another time traveller is manipulating the mission for his own mysterious reasons - a true master of his craft, and a face the Doctor has not forgotten.

 The Doctor must uncover the terrible secret which brought the Empire to this desolate sector, and find the source of the strange power maintaining their society.
 But can a Time Lord, facing the ultimate temptation, control his own desires?